agentico-dev/website/blog/deepseek-and-github-models/index.md

 ---
 title: "DeepSeek-R1 and GitHub Models: A New Alternative to Hugging Face?"
 description: "GitHub Models is a new AI model hosting service that allows developers to find, experiment with, and integrate AI models directly into their workflows."
-tags: [ai, github, llm]
+tags: [ai, llm]
-keywords: [ai, github, llm, deepseek, hugging face]
+keywords: [ai, github, llm, deepseek, hugging face, agentico]
 image: ./ai-models-marketplace-battle.webp
 authors: [adrian]
 ---